waleed-ahmd/Google_Teachable_Machine_Radiography/README.md

-# Resource_mng-Health-Care
+# Google_Teachable_Machine_Radiography_Problem
-This repository contains an ML-based model for resource management in health care, especially in the overwhelming patient COVID-19 situation.

-I am also going to attach complete documents that will answer like:
-1. Why I have implemented this solution?
-2. Who will be the users of the proposed work?
-3. How we could utilize the ML and Data Mining techniques to solve such issues.
-4. How we utilize the dataset to solve the underlying problem.

-Additionally, I also have uploaded the datasets (Training and Testing) being employed for this work.
-This is the publically available dataset.

-I uploaded the training data file after compressing it because it is more than 25MB.
-GitHub free version might not support files over 25MBs.
+In this tutorial, I have solved a problem of supervised learning classification on an image dataset to recognize the disease from X-ray images.
+The motivation behind this is learn already available technologies and how artificial intelligence solves computer vision problems.
+I have also exported both models (binary class and multi-class) to use for further processes and share on some online repositories.
+These models also help the radiographers to access the X-ray images to identify the disease, especially during the overwhelming situation in hospitals like COVID-19.

 This work does not belong to any specific task from school or company.
-The purpose of this work is just to understand how to work with data and solve some real-world problems.
+This work aims to learn machine learning from already developed systems.

 Thanks.